Nihilism I. (edited)

-At the lowest ebb of this most recent confrontation with Nihilism, or should I say, when the battle seemed most hopeless and victory seemed all but impossible, I truly thought it might be better to kill myself than to have to keep fighting against the black yawning abyss of the nothingness that does indeed lie just beyond everything we can think or do or dream and is the sole truth I have ever arrived in my unassisted reason.
-Fortunately for my soul, however, that which does still look forward to the day of its salvation – such a salvation that I have not to ability to bring about in my own strength but only He who has the power to bring anything about, especially those things most fleeting, ferocious and precious, and fortunately for those who do indeed love me (my wife, daughter, mother, sister, extended family, and a few choice companions I suppose) – I was graciously reminded above all of my cowardice to actually carry out such a willfully conclusive act as the intentional killing of my own self and, thus armed with this vital bit of self-knowledge, walked back from the proverbial ledge in favor of continuing my life of boredom, tedium, repetition, monotony, emasculation, and lonely isolation.
+At the lowest ebb of this most recent confrontation with Nihilism, or should I say, when the battle seemed most hopeless and victory seemed all but impossible, I truly thought it might be better to kill myself than to have to keep fighting against the black yawning abyss of the nothingness that does indeed lie just beyond “everything we can think or do or dream”; nihilism which is the sole truth I have ever arrived in my unassisted reason.
+Fortunately for my soul, however, my soul which does still look forward to the day of its salvation – such a salvation that I have not to ability to bring about in my own strength but only He who has the power to bring anything about, especially those things most fleeting, ferocious and precious, and fortunately for those who do indeed love me (my wife, daughter, mother, sister, extended family, and a few choice companions) – I was graciously reminded of my cowardice to actually carry out such a willfully conclusive act as the intentional killing of my own self and, thus armed with this vital bit of self-knowledge, walked back from the proverbial ledge in favor of continuing my life of boredom, tedium, repetition, monotony, emasculation, and lonely isolation.

 But such is the way of all men, especially those so condemned to languish in the unending decadence of the present.
-How is it then do I feel uniquely robbed of the thoughtless joys of life and forced therefore to live with the gloom of nihilism always looming on the other side of my vision, whether real or imagined?
+How is it then do I feel uniquely robbed of the thoughtless joys of life and forced therefore to live with the gloom of nihilism always looming on the other side of my vision triumphant visions, whether real or imagined?

 For this, I have no answer.
 I do, however, know the answer that the world would compel me under threat of ridicule and condescension to confess, that I simply “look on the bright side”, “count my blessings”, and “forget my worries and woes”.